NZMSA/2022-Phase-1/1. Git workshop/README.md

-# MSA 2022 Github Workshop
+# MSA 2022 Github workshop

 Welcome to the Git Workshop!
 If you haven't already, please complete [this](https://docs.microsoft.com/en-us/learn/modules/introduction-to-github/) Microsoft Learn module before attempting this workshop.